simonmichael/hledger_site/src/what-problems-does-hledger-solve.md

 The command line interface means you can turn complex operations into easy commands, or integrate it in automated scripts.

 **My accounting software is not improving, and I would prefer a tool that's actively maintained and supported**\
-hledger delivers a new major release every quarter, with followup bugfix releases when needed.
+hledger has delivered a new major release [every quarter](RELEASING.md#hledger-release-types) since 2017.
 It's the only PTA app with active chat rooms (matrix and IRC).
 It's the most-used PTA app in [some](https://chaos.social/@scy/114663971347130842)